 Understanding the suitability of the investment to the financial requirements of the City is important.
 The needs and limitations of each group of funds must be considered.
-Any investment eligible in the Investment Policy is suitable for the Pooled Funds. all City funds.
+Any investment eligible in the Investment Policy is suitable for all City funds.